mje-nz/blog.mje.nz/_posts/2017-01-16-using-jekyll-on-github-pages.md

 ---
-title: Using Jekyll on Github Pages with gem themes, SSL and a custom URL
+title: Using Jekyll on GitHub Pages with gem themes, SSL and a custom URL
 excerpt: This post documents how I set up this blog.
-My goal was to end up with a git repository full of Markdown files that magically turns into a modern website when I push to Github, using only free software and services.
+My goal was to end up with a git repository full of Markdown files that magically turns into a modern website when I push to GitHub, using only free software and services.
 ---

+_Updated 2018-05-24: [I've simplified my setup](2019-05-24-new-jekyll-setup).
+GitHub Pages supports SSL for custom domains.
+There are more alternatives to GitHub Pages now, like [Gitlab Pages](https://www.scivision.dev/gitlab-pages-vs-GitHub-pages/) and [Netlify](https://www.scivision.dev/GitHub-pages-to-netlify/)._

 {% include toc %}

 ## Introduction
 This post documents how I set up this blog.
-My goal was to end up with a git repository full of Markdown files that magically turns into a modern website when I push to Github, using only free software and services.
+My goal was to end up with a git repository full of Markdown files that magically turns into a modern website when I push to GitHub, using only free software and services.

 The main moving part is the [Jekyll](https://jekyllrb.com) static site generator, which takes a Markdown file per page along with various bits of configuration and theming and compiles it into a static website ready to be hosted somewhere.
-I prefer to keep the content and design separate, so I'm using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme as a gem[^1].
+I prefer to keep the content and design separate, so I'm using the [Minimal Mistakes](https://mmistakes.GitHub.io/minimal-mistakes/) theme as a gem[^1].
 That way, my repository's history (mostly) only shows changes to the content and it is relatively easy to change the design.

-[Github Pages](https://pages.github.com) is a Github feature that lets you serve a Jekyll site (or bare static site) from a Github repository to `yourusername.github.io` or `yourusername.github.io/projectname`.
+[GitHub Pages](https://pages.GitHub.com) is a GitHub feature that lets you serve a Jekyll site (or bare static site) from a GitHub repository to `yourusername.GitHub.io` or `yourusername.GitHub.io/projectname`.
 It's designed to be used to document open source projects, and even provides a set of pre-made project site themes[^5].
-It does support using your own domain but only offers SSL on `*.github.io`, so for this site I'm using the [CloudFlare](https://www.cloudflare.com) CDN for SSL termination.
+It does support using your own domain but only offers SSL on `*.GitHub.io`, so for this site I'm using the [CloudFlare](https://www.cloudflare.com) CDN for SSL termination.

-Unfortunately Github Pages only supports Jekyll themes and plugins from [a whitelist](https://pages.github.com/versions/), so if you want to do anything more complicated you have to manage the build yourself.
+Unfortunately GitHub Pages only supports Jekyll themes and plugins from [a whitelist](https://pages.GitHub.com/versions/), so if you want to do anything more complicated you have to manage the build yourself.
 I decided to use the [Grunt](http://gruntjs.com) task runner to build and deploy the site.
 It's probably a bit old-fashioned these days, but I'm familiar with it and it let me easily perform a few optimisations.
 Finally, I'm using [Travis CI](https://travis-ci.org) to run my Grunt tasks whenever I push.